pdjr-signalk/pdjr-skplugin-renotifier/README.md

 # signalk-renotifier

-[Signal K Node server](https://github.com/SignalK/signalk-server-node) plugin which executes arbitrary external scripts in response to system notifications.
+[Signal K Node server](https://github.com/SignalK/signalk-server-node) plugin which executes arbitrary external _notification scripts_ in response to system notifications.

 The plugin was developed to provide a remote notification service and although this functional role determines the syntax of external script invocation it does not place arbitrary constraints on what a script can do.

-This documentation includes a case study of using __signalk-renotifier__ to implement a simple SMS-based notification service on the author's ship _Beatrice_.
+This distribution includes scripts which support distributing notifications by email and SMS.
 ## System requirements

 __signalk-renotifier__ has no special system requirements that must be met prior to installation.

+Since this plugin's purpose is simply to distribute Signal K notifications, the Signal K server must be issuing notifications relating to the values you wish to monitor.
-For the plugin to operate notifications must be being raised on the host Signal K server: there are a number of notification plugins available in the Signal K appstore.
+There are a number of general purpose notification plugins available in the Signal K appstore which may satisfy this requirement.

-Of course, for the plugin to actually _do_ anything it requires one or more scripts which implement the actual renotification function.
-Two such specimen scripts are included with the distribution which provide cellular network messaging and email connectivity.
-Both of these have their own requirements for supporting hardware and infrastructure.
 ## Installation

 Download and install __signalk-renotifier__ using the _Appstore_ link in your